Scymantic/DP-Scheduler-Emulation/README.md

 Then you enter say:  S 1 0 1

 And then nothing happens!!
 And you will be very tempted to say "What the hell is this I thought it worked?!!!".
 **What's happening is that the program is waiting for your next input.
-IT WILL ONLY PRINT STUFF OUT IF YOU PASS IT A 'P' COMMAND.**  I kid you not I was debugging a perfectly working program because I thought that had broken when I first noticed this behavior, I lost like 3hrs of my life, it was sad, don't let it hapen to you! :)
+IT WILL ONLY PRINT STUFF OUT IF YOU PASS IT A 'P' COMMAND.**  I kid you not I was debugging a perfectly working program because I thought it was broken when I first noticed this behavior, I lost like 3hrs of my life, it was sad, don't let it hapen to you! :)

 #Final Thoughts
 I'm fairly certain I've covered everything if I missed something: